 Again, this is completely as per your taste.
 You can customize the new Panel as you wish.

 When you are done, right-click on the top panel and open Panel Preferences.
 Select Panel 0 and click the “-” red icon to delete the top panel.
-Be cautious as it will remove the default Xfce panel completely.
+Be cautious, as it will remove the default Xfce panel altogether.
 And before removing the Panel, make sure the newly created Panel 1 is visible.

 You can change the default icon theme of Xfce.
 The xfce-look.org provides hundreds of GTK themes and icons.
-Download your favorite icon theme, extract them.
+Download your favourite icon theme, and extract them.
 Then copy the top icon theme folder to

 /usr/share/icons.
 Or, you can create a folder

 .icons under your home directory and copy the icons folder.

 Then you can open the Appearance Window and change the icon via the icon tab.

 For this example, I have used the Uniform+ icon set, which looks very nice and comes with many application-specific icon sets.
 It’s a big download (around 300mb+); you can get it from the below link.

 The Xfce-look.org has plenty of Xfce wallpaper with the Xfce mascot to choose from.
 Like the orange one which I have used for this tutorial.
 You can download it from here.

 There are some Docks which you can directly install in Xfce instead of Panels.
 I have not included a dock for this guide because you can customize it just fine without installing some additional applications and compromising more performance.